threnjen/boardgamegeek/README.md

     - On AWS, navigate to lambda
     - From lambda, select `dev_bgg_scraper_fargate_trigger`
     - To manually run, go to the "Test" tab
-    - In the "Event JSON" section, replace the existing keys with `"scraper_type": "games"`.
+    - In the "Event JSON" section, replace the existing keys with `"data_type": "games"`.
 It is recommended to enter in an event name and save the json for future.
     - Click "Test" to run.

 - PROD - `lambda_functions.bgg_scraper_fargate_trigger` for GAME will trigger process to run and write scraping on S3